Geotechnical & IBC Special Inspection Services Provided for the Construction of a Large Manufacturing Facility

 The project equipment was extremely intolerant of settlements or movements of the soil or subgrade conditions.
 The site soils were moderately to highly plastic fat clay soils (moderate to high swelling and shrinkage potential).
 The depth to bedrock was also over 100 feet deep in many locations.

-CSI also provided IBC Special Inspections as it relates to the Kentucky Building Code.
+CSI Provided IBC Special Inspections as it relates to the Kentucky Building Code.
 Specifically, these services include: